bayerf42/Lox68k/doc/extensions.md

 When (original) Lox encounters a run-time error, the error message including a backtrace of function names and line numbers is printed and the evaluation is aborted.

-Lox68k allows handling these errors with the `handle` expression.
-The first sub-expression is evaluated in a context where any exception raised calls the other sub-expression (the error handler) with the error message as its single argument.
+Lox68k allows handling errors with the `handle` expression.
+The first sub-expression is evaluated in a context where any exception raised calls the error handler (the other sub-expression ) with the error message as its single argument.
 Like in the `if` expression, a colon must be written between the expressions to emphasize the special evaluation order.